-We evaluated both the baseline model, and the uniform model described in the previous paragraph, on a set of 36 real-world Karel programming problems.
+Real-world benchmarks.
+We evaluated both the baseline model and the uniform model on a set of 36 real-world Karel programming problems.
 This dataset was compiled from the Hour of Code Initiative and Stanford University's introductory computer science course, CS106A, with the problems being hand-designed as educational exercises for students.
-We found that the baseline model got 4 correct (11.1%) while the uniform model got 7 correct (19.4%) when both models were trained with 5 shown I/O pairs, i.e., without making the "number of grids" salient variable uniform.
+We found that the baseline model got 4 correct (11.1%) while the uniform model got 7 correct (19.4%).
+This further demonstrates the uniform model's increased ability to generalize to out-of-distribution datasets, including those which are of interest to humans.